AppFolio vs Buildium

 Where Buildium wins

-• 14-day free trial preloaded with sample data
+• 14-day free trial comes preloaded with sample data so you can test workflows without entering fake tenants

 Where AppFolio falls short